 Supported by a grant from the Robert Wood Johnson Foundation, Greater Good Studio designed a program to move beyond the research on “kids and place” to take action and develop sustainable solutions.

-Using the model of innovation labs, we worked alongside six diverse communities across the country over nine months, bringing together the people focused on “better childhoods” and the people focused on “better neighborhoods.”
+Using the model of innovation labs, we worked alongside urban, rural and tribal communities across the U.S., bringing together the people focused on “better childhoods” and the people focused on “better neighborhoods.”
 These local, cross-sector design teams created and launched a wide range of concepts that support their communities in becoming places where all children and families can thrive.